Nets suspend Kyrie Irving for at least 5 games without pay

 ”I cannot be antisemitic if I know where I come from,” Irving said.

-“We took @KyrieIrving at his word when he said he took responsibility, but today he did not make good on that promise,” Greenblatt added.
-“Kyrie clearly has a lot of work to do.”
+”We took (at)KyrieIrving at his word when he said he took responsibility, but today he did not make good on that promise,” Greenblatt added. ”Kyrie clearly has a lot of work to do.”

 A day earlier, Irving and the Nets had announced, in conjunction with the ADL, that each would be donating $500,000 to anti-hate causes.
-Greenblatt tweeted Thursday night that his organization could not in good conscience accept Irving’s donation.
+But Silver felt Irving needed to go further.

 ”While we appreciate the fact that he agreed to work with the Brooklyn Nets and the Anti-Defamation League to combat antisemitism and other forms of discrimination, I am disappointed that he has not offered an unqualified apology and more specifically denounced the vile and harmful content contained in the film he chose to publicize,” the commissioner said.